sb53systems/G-Code-Flow-Temperature-Controller/README.md

 # Observations and Tips
   - I recommend that you calibrate your PID values ​​for a temperature between 70% and 90% of the maximum temperature.
   - A printer with higher accelerations and lower hotend heating/cooling time, will have a better result with this approach because it allows for better flow stabilization (Quality) and Higher Max/Average Flow (Speed).
   - With a resonable Edeal Flow/Temperature calibration, the same good quality is achieved with the majority of filament brands without any changes in the script.
-  - You can reduce the speed of the `cooling fan` and the `Min print speed`.
-(Except for Bridges and Ovehangs)
   - With some prints, changing the `Max/Average Smoothing value` may affect the result and print time, you have to experiment yourself (I recommend values between 10 and 30).
   - Aim for `Speed Optimization` as long as it doesn't affect the desired quality, usually the printing time will only vary by a few minutes.
   - If your filament is very sensitive and you need to reduce the speed for overhangs or small features in between large features, aim for `Quality Optimization` to reduce flow variation.